RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Experiments

 \subsubsection{Baselines}

-As we evaluate our approach on alignment effect and explanation generation ability, we employ two statistical models and two raw large language models. \begin{itemize}[leftmargin=*,label={$\bullet$}] \item \textbf{Random}: Sample k items uniformly from the item set for retrieval.
+For evaluating the alignment effect, we employ two statistical models, a raw LLM and three aligned models. \begin{itemize}[leftmargin=*,label={$\bullet$}] \item \textbf{Random}: Sample k items uniformly from the item set for retrieval.
 Random shuffle the candidate items for ranking. \item \textbf{Popularity}: Sample k items based on the item popularity distribution for retrieval.
 Sort the candidate items according to the item popularity. \item \textbf{Vicuna-v1.3-7B \cite{chiang2023vicuna}}: An open-source LLM obtained by fine-tuning the LLaMa model on ShareGPT data.
-This model serves as the base model which is not finetuned on our in-domain dataset. \item \textbf{ChatGPT}\footnote{https://chat.openai.com/} (gpt-3.5-turbo-0301): Closed-source LLM from OpenAI. \end{itemize}
+This model serves as the base model which is not fine-tuned on our in-domain dataset. \item \textbf{Vicuna-v1.3-7B-ICL \cite{chiang2023vicuna}}: In-context learning is an effective approach to align LLMs to do specific tasks.
+Specifically, when performing a specific task, we randomly select two instances from the training set of that task and place them at the beginning of the LLM's context. \item \textbf{GPT4-ICL \cite{openai2023gpt4}}: Same in-context learning strategy but with the currently most powerful closed-source LLM from OpenAI. \item \textbf{SASRec \cite{DBLP:conf/icdm/KangM18}}: a mainstream traditional sequential recommender model.
+To enable the SASRec to align to the target recommender model and complete several alignment tasks, we use knowledge distillation outlined in EMKD\cite{DBLP:conf/sigir/DuYZZ00LS23}.
+Specifically, we minimize the Kullback-Leibler divergence between the teacher logits and the student logits, where the logits represent the scores given by users for the entire item set.

+\end{itemize} For evaluating the explanation generation ability, we use \textbf{Vicuna-v1.3-7B} and \textbf{ChatGPT}\footnote{https://chat.openai.com/} (gpt-3.5-turbo-0301), as other aforementioned methods either are not text generation models or lack readily available examples for in-context learning.
+Additionally, the three proposed alignment methods themselves are suitable for mutual comparisons on both evaluation settings.